Michael J. Aguilar

-Michael J. Aguilar is a retired United States Marine Corps brigadier general and the federal security director of San Diego International Airport.
+Michael J. Aguilar (born May 10, 1950) is a retired United States Marine Corps brigadier general and the federal security director of San Diego International Airport.
 Aguilar is the first Hispanic of Mexican descent to reach the rank of general officer in the United States Marine Corps.

 Early life and education

 Aguilar, a Mexican-American, was born in Los Angeles, California, the son of Michael Aguilar Sr., and Celia Aguilar.
 He attended Serra High School, and has an older sister, Sylvia, two younger brothers, Gil and Al, and a niece, Sarah, who teaches United States History.

 Aguilar received his bachelor's degree in business administration, California State University, Long Beach and a master's degree in strategic studies and national security affairs, Naval War College.

 Military career

 Aguilars' last billet was as Deputy Commander, U.S. Marine Corps Forces South, Miami, Florida, and commanding general, Fleet Marine Forces South.

 Aguilar has flown H-1 helicopters throughout his career, accumulating nearly 4000 accident free flight hours, and has held a variety of billets in aviation at the squadron, aircraft group and aircraft wing level.
 He began flying the UH-1E Huey helicopter with Marine Light Helicopter Squadron 267, 3rd Marine Aircraft Wing, Camp Pendleton, and then while assigned to Headquarters and Maintenance Squadron 24, 1st Marine Amphibious Brigade, Kaneohe Bay, Hawaii.
 He was transferred overseas in 1976 to the 1st Marine Aircraft Wing where he served with Marine Medium Helicopter Squadron 165 aboard Amphibious Naval Ships and Marine Light Helicopter Squadron 367 on Okinawa, Japan.